microsoft/mu_tiano_platforms/Platforms/Docs/Common/Features/feature_qemurunner.md

 ### SHUTDOWN_AFTER_RUN

 Boolean string value to indicate that QEMU should be shutdown once it has finished running.
-The system is finished running when it has booted to shell or all unit tests specified by `TEST_REGEX` and added to the `startup.nsh` script with `RUN_TESTS=TRUE` have finished execution.
+The system is finished running when it has booted to shell or all unit tests specified by `FILE_REGEX` and added to the `startup.nsh` script with `RUN_TESTS=TRUE` have finished execution.

 **TRUE**:   The system will automaticaly shutdown after booting to shell or running all unit tests